|Look up fees

 - Lessons from other systems

-- Curial method - the law, facts, findings
+- Curial method – the law, facts and findings

-- Economic and commercial implications - class actions, ADR, arbitration, access to justice
+- Economic and commercial implications – class actions, alternative dispute resolution, arbitration and access to justice

 - Legislative and executive power